 I realized that pushing weights at the gym is the same thing as going through hard times in life.

-The heavier the weight you can push, the more significant life challenges you can handle.
+The heavier weight you can push, the more essential life challenges you can handle.

-Let me present you my top 10 favorite pectus excavatum bodybuilding exercises that had a big impact on my upper body appearance.
+Let me present to you my top 10 favorite pectus excavatum bodybuilding exercises that the most significant impact on my upper body appearance.

 As I said above, it is equally important to work both chest and back muscles while correcting sunken chest.

-Bodybuilding and building mass work for both male and female.
+Bodybuilding and building mass work for both males and females.